 Reconciliations of non-GAAP adjusted measures are presented under "Non-GAAP Adjusted Results" below.
-Fiscal 2013 and 2012 each contain 52 weeks, and the first quarter of both fiscal years each contained 13 weeks.
+Fiscal 2013 and 2012 each contain 52 weeks, and the first half of both fiscal years each contained 26 weeks.

-The first quarter of fiscal 2013 was characterized by increased orders for semiconductor equipment, which is Applied's largest business, led by foundry customers.
+The second quarter of fiscal 2013 was characterized by increased orders for semiconductor equipment, which is Applied's largest business, and increased orders for LCD TV equipment.
 Mobility, connectivity and cloud computing trends continued to drive semiconductor industry spending, with mobility as the largest influence.
-Mobility also continued to represent a major portion of display industry spending.
-While demand for LCD TV manufacturing capacity has begun to show signs of improvement, customers remain conservative with investment plans largely depending on the macro environment.
-In the solar industry, the first quarter of fiscal 2013 was characterized by continued excess manufacturing capacity and investment in fabrication equipment remained low.
+Mobility remained a strong driver of display industry spending, and demand for LCD TV manufacturing equipment also improved.
+Orders for solar PV equipment remained very low due to continued excess manufacturing capacity.